Email Signup Forms: 14 Places to Add Them for Higher Conversions

 OptinMonster automatically enables lightbox mode for every popup template.
 That means you don’t need any coding knowledge or technical skills to create a lightbox optin for your site.

-9. Scroll Box
+8. Slide-In Scroll Box

-A scroll box is an even more “polite” version of a popup that appears in the bottom right-hand corner of the page as the visitor scrolls down.
+A slide-in scroll box is an even more “polite” version of a popup that appears in the bottom right-hand corner of the page as the visitor scrolls down.

-By presenting the box while the visitor is scrolling, you can display a highly-visible signup form without obstructing the visitor’s view of your content and without interrupting their natural flow.
+By presenting the box while the visitor is scrolling, you can display a highly visible signup form without obstructing the visitor’s view of your content and without interrupting their natural flow.

 Scroll Box